 - e) Administer glucose paste (10-15 grams) between the gum and cheek.
-Consider single additional dose of glucose paste if not improved after 10 minutes. - f) If patient has respiratory depression with decreased LOC, constricted pupils, and provider strongly suspects an opioid/narcotic overdose, administer naloxone.

-28 days to 4 years: Administer naloxone 0.8-1 mg intranasal atomizer (divide administration of the dose equally between the nares to a maximum of 1 mL per nare).
+Consider single additional dose of glucose paste if not improved after 10 minutes. - f) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Aged 28 days to adult: Administer naloxone 2 mg IN, dividing administration of the dose equally between the nares to a maximum of 1 mL per nare, OR administer 4 mg/0.1 mL IN in one nare.
+(NEW '18)